jdantonio/functional-ruby/README.md

 ```

 If a particular method call can not be matched a *NoMethodError* is thrown with
-a reasonably helpful error message
+a reasonably helpful error message:

 ```ruby
 foo.greet(:unknown) #=> NoMethodError: no method `greet` matching [:unknown] found for class Foo